A

 My passwords – write them down – just in case.

-The bed, the blue gown, little tv and little cupboard.
+the blue gown, little tv and little cupboard.

 As my daughter unzips the bag, a ripple of panic crashes over my head.